Historic Nowra Bridge repurposing

 Project overview

 The heritage listed Nowra Bridge crosses the Shoalhaven River and is an unofficial gateway to the South Coast.
 The historic bridge opened in 1881 and is a rare example of a pin-jointed Whipple truss bridge.
-Now that the new Nowra Bridge is open, the historic bridge has been retired from road traffic and will be repurposed for future use by the community.
+Now that the new Nowra Bridge is open, the historic bridge has been retired from road traffic use and will be repurposed into a dedicated pedestrian and cyclist path for future use by the community.

 Latest news